 We undertake research on energy demand, supply-side management and renewable energy applications, particularly solar thermal energy and smart energy grids.
 We also work on Zero-energy housing.
 Our work is undertaken collaboratively with industry.

-Solar thermal technologies
+Solar energy technologies

 Our capabilities include development and testing of new thermal energy storage materials and computer modelling and design of thermal energy storage systems.
 Thermal storage is considered essential for large scale application of solar thermal technology for dispatchable and economically competitive electricity generation.
 To date, however, cost-effective compact storage technology has not been developed.
 Phase Change Materials (PCM) presents an attractive option but they generally suffer from instability and poor heat transfer characteristics.
 Researchers are investigating new phase change materials that are more stable for high temperature thermal storage.
 They are also investigating various heat transfer enhancement technologies through computer modelling and physical experiments.